Thessaloniki Documentary Festival: History

 The Thessaloniki Documentary Festival was founded in 1999, an initiative of Dimitri Eipides, who served as TDF's director until 2016.

 TDF's initial edition was organized with the contribution of an honorary international committee, consisting of prominent film auteurs as Chantal Ackerman, Judith Elek, Marceline Loridan-Ivens, Johan van der Keuken, Robert Kramer, Alexandr Sokurov, Frederick Wiseman, D.A.
 Pennebaker and others.

 Since its 19th edition in 2017, TDF features competition sections, while from 2018 on, TDF hosts a Virtual Reality films competition section.

 In 2018 TDF became one of the 28 festivals included in the American Academy of Motion Picture, Arts and Sciences Documentary Feature Qualifying Festival List; the film that wins TDF's “Golden Alexander” award for the Best Documentary in the International Competition section is automatically eligible to submit for Oscar consideration (Documentary Feature category).

-In 2020, TDF's 22nd edition was held online from May 19 to May 28, for the first time in the festival's history, due to the global coronavirus pandemic.
+In 2020, TDF's 22nd edition was held online from 19 to 28 May, for the first time in the festival's history, due to the global coronavirus pandemic.

 The 25th edition was held in March 2023.
 In mourning of the Tempi train crash, all ceremonies and festive events were cancelled.

 The 26th edition took place from 7 to 17 March 2024.
 It presented 36 films across three competition sections, with 35 of them having their world, international or European premieres.

-The 27th edition will take place from 6 to 16 March 2025.
-It will present 30 films across three competition sections, with all of them having their world, international or European premieres.
+The 27th edition took place from 6 to 16 March 2025 and the 28th edition took place from 5 to 15 March 2026.

 Notable guests and tributes

-Leading documentarists that have attended TDF include Barbara Kopple, Kim Longinotto, Pirjo Honkasalo, Louie Psichoyos, Joe Berlinger, Bruce Sinofsky, Jennifer Fox, Claire Simon, Helena Třeštíková, Albert & David Maysles, Heddy Honigmann, Talal Derki and others.
+Leading documentarists that have attended TDF include Barbara Kopple, Kim Longinotto, Pirjo Honkasalo, Louie Psichoyos, Joe Berlinger, Bruce Sinofsky, Jennifer Fox, Claire Simon, Helena Třeštíková, Albert & David Maysles, Heddy Honigmann, Talal Derki, Fernando Trueba, Lauren Greenfield, Nicolas Philibert, Juliette Binoche, Bill Morrison and others.

 Each year, TDF presents tributes and retrospectives to acclaimed auteurs and documentary movements.
 TDF has so far held the following tributes: